When is moving home cheaply a false economy, and just as importantly, when is it not?

 It may seem that buying new items of furniture for your new home is a false economy when you already have them.

-If the majority of your furniture is flat-pack, MDF-type furniture then that is rarely the case.
+However, if the majority of your furniture is flat-pack, MDF-type furniture, then that is rarely the case.

 This type of furniture is not designed to be dismantled and reassembled, and often the edges get damaged during a move.
-In fact, some removal firms will not insure MDF furniture because they are so prone to damage.
+In fact, some removal firms will not insure MDF furniture because it is so prone to damage.

-It is often the case that it is more cost-effective to replace such furniture once you have moved rather than paying to have it packed and moved only to discover it is damaged beyond repair.
+It is usually more cost-effective to replace such furniture once you have moved rather than paying to have it packed and moved only to discover it is damaged beyond repair.

 There is also a school of thought to just pack everything in boxes and sort it out as you unpack.